ElucidataInc/polly-docs/docs/OmixAtlas/FAQs/scRNA_seq_FAQs.md

   - The processed expression matrix in X slot (only the slice of the data corresponding to the supplied marker genes is used for scoring cell types).

  - ScType implementation - Output
   - ScType returns an enrichment score matrix of size `num cell types x num clusters`, based on which each cluster gets assigned the raw cell type with the highest score.
+  - Note: As the expression matrix input to ScType is not batch-corrected, batch differences are accounted for by standardizing (z-scoring) the expression values gene-wise within each individual batch, then concatenating the batches (instead of z-scoring the expression values at the dataset level) before the enrichment score matrix calculation.
+This ‘batch-aware’ annotation handles corner cases where batch effects in the dataset impacts the marker genes and the cell type annotation in turn

 - Annotated Tags:
   - Following sample-level metadata columns get added to obs (these would be uniform across all cells in each cluster):<br />